List of awards and nominations received by Blackpink

 In 2022, Blackpink earned the MTV Video Music Award and the MTV Europe Music Award for Best Metaverse Performance with their in-game concert Blackpink: The Virtual on PUBG Mobile; the group also won a Guinness World Record for being the inaugural winner of the category at the MTV Video Music Awards.
-The group's second studio album Born Pink (2022) topped the US and UK album charts upon release, earning Blackpink two further Guinness World Records as the first K-pop girl group to do so.
+The group's second studio album Born Pink (2022) topped the US and UK album charts upon release, earning Blackpink two Guinness World Records as the first K-pop girl group to do so.
 Born Pink was nominated for Album of the Year at the 2022 Genie Music Awards, the 2022 Melon Music Awards, the 2022 MAMA Awards, and the 37th Golden Disc Awards and won the Best Album Bonsang at the latter.
-Lead single "Pink Venom" was nominated for Song of the Year at the 2022 MAMA Awards and won Best Music Video, while Blackpink won Best Female Group at the ceremony as well.
-"Pink Venom" and "Shut Down" from Born Pink won Song of the Year – August and Song of the Year – September respectively at the 12th Circle Chart Music Awards, at which Blackpink was also awarded the Female Group of the Year.
-In 2023, Blackpink became the first Korean girl group to be recognized by the Brit Awards with their nomination for Best International Group, and received their tenth Guinness World Record for being the most-streamed girl group on Spotify.
+The lead single "Pink Venom" was nominated for Song of the Year at the 2022 MAMA Awards and won Best Music Video, while Blackpink won Best Female Group at the ceremony as well.
+"Pink Venom" and "Shut Down" from Born Pink won Artist of the Year – Global Digital Music for August and September respectively at the 12th Circle Chart Music Awards, at which Blackpink was also awarded the Female Group of the Year.
+In 2023, Blackpink became the first Korean girl group to be recognized by the Brit Awards with their nomination for Best International Group, and received two further Guinness World Records for being the most-streamed female group on Spotify and the most-viewed music channel for a group on YouTube.
+At the 2023 MTV Video Music Awards, Blackpink was awarded Best Choreography for "Pink Venom" as well as Group of the Year, making them the first girl group to win the latter award in the 21st century.
+Blackpink won Top K-Pop Touring Artist at the 2023 Billboard Music Awards, becoming one of the first Korean girl groups to win a Billboard Music Award.
+At the 2025 MTV Video Music Awards, they won Best Group for a second time.